 That said, the Kickapoo Lucky Eagle Casino Hotel does offer a large number of slots-like electronic bingo games that technically fall under what the Class II license allows.

-Technically a “racino,” Zia Park is operated by Penn National Gaming.
-The property features 750 slots and video poker games as well as a quarter horse and thoroughbred race track.
+- Zia Park Casino Hotel & Racetrack (Hobbs, NM): Located a few miles from the Texas border, Zia Park is another popular destination for Texans, especially those looking for slots and horse racing.
+Technically a “racino,” Zia Park is a Penn National Gaming facility.
+The property features 750 slots and video poker games as well as a quarter horse and thoroughbred racetrack.

 Those in east Texas might also look to Louisiana for casino gambling options, starting with the multiple casinos in Bossier City.

 All four are popular riverboat casinos (Harrah’s is a racino), featuring 1,200 or more slots and video poker machines, as well as a wide selection of table games.

 There are a three more popular riverboat casinos just over the border in Lake Charles, about a two-and-a-half-hour drive from Houston.

 - Golden Nugget Lake Charles Hotel & Casino: features 1,600 slots and 60 table games